sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

 There are plenty of `fs` calls in Vite, and some of them are synchronous.
 These synchronous `fs` calls may block the main thread.
 Vite 4.3 changes them to asynchronous.
 Also, it's easier to parallelize the asynchronous functions.
 One thing about asynchronous functions you should care about is that there might be many `Promise` objects to be released after they are resolved.
 Thanks to the smarter resolve strategy, the cost of releasing `fs`-`Promise` objects is much less.

-## HMR cache
+## HMR debouncing

 Consider a simple dependency chain `root <- B <- A`, when `A` is edited, HMR will propagate from `A` to `root`.
-Most of the time, users edit single file once a time.
-In some special cases like `git checkout branch`, there might be plenty of files change at the same time, this will cause duplicate HMR propagation from `B` to `root`.
+Most of the time, users edit a single file once at a time.
+In some special cases like `git checkout branch`, there might be plenty of files changed at the same time, this will cause duplicate HMR propagation from `B` to `root`.
 In Vite 4.3, we cache the files in each HMR propagation chain so that they could be skipped in other HMR propagation chains.

 ## Parallelization